SongBirdCode/weather-dashboard-MOD6/README.md

 Here is a preview of final work:
 <img src="assets/images/Screenshot 2024-03-05 at 5.56.53 PM.png>

+Here is the link to Repository: https://github.com/SongBirdCode/weather-dashboard-MOD6

+Here is the link to deployed website: https://songbirdcode.github.io/weather-dashboard-MOD6/

 ## Usage

-                                           `All materials should be present within repository.
+ All materials should be present within repository.

 ## Credits